No time to cook?

 Dear Simple Tastes,

-Actually, your diet does sound fairly healthy...for one day, once in a while!
-What it's missing is variety — you need to vary your foods in order to cover all your vitamin and mineral, or micronutrient, requirements (and not get bored with your food!).
+Actually, your diet does sound fairly healthy... for one day, once in a while!
+What it's missing is variety — varying your foods is key in order to cover all your vitamin and mineral, or micronutrient, requirements (and not get bored with your food!).
 Also, it turns out you have good, caring friends who are giving you helpful advice!

 Next, throw in some additional fruits.
 Varying by color helps to insure a wide variety of nutrients.
 So, what about apples?
 You can choose from a variety of types (e.g., Granny Smith, Empire, and Macintosh) and they are fairly inexpensive.
 Canned foods are great to have around.
 Pick up some canned pineapple, mandarin oranges, or peaches.
 Try to purchase canned fruit in their own juice instead of in heavy syrup — this cuts down on the sugar.
 What about slicing a banana in your canned pineapple?
 Easy breezy.